anisa-bila/DisasterM3/analysis.md

 │   ├── \_\_init\_\_.py
 ```

-The ```models/``` package is responsible for preprocessesing videos and images into an ideal format for the model before feeding it with them.
-The script is designed to format different instructions for diverse models prefer as input.
+The ```models/``` package is responsible for preprocessing videos and images into an ideal format for the model before feeding it with them.
+The script is designed to format inputs differently depending on which model is being used.

 The whole script consists of two sections:

 ### Preprocessing
 The preprocessing pipeline includes:

-- Detecting whether the input contains an image or a video
+- Detecting whether the input contains an image or a video.
 - Extracting a few still frames if a video was provided.
 - Resizing images to fit the model's input preference in the right color format.
 - Finding closest aspect ratios to the image's original proportions to avoid distortion.